LUC-Design-for-the-Web/cpst-242-lab-3-mpls-dog-boarding-website-part-i-racc1man/README.md

 3. Include the required meta tags discussed in class within the head of your site.
 The content attributes for each meta tag should be adjusted to reflect site content.
 4. **Implement CSS Grid:** Create a style rule that targets the ```<div id=”container”>``` and add properties that will accomplish the below
     * Create grid items of the children of ```<div id=”container”>``` Hint: use display property
-    * Define three columns that are equal size
+    * Define three grid columns that are equal size
-    * Define three rows that are 105px auto 15%
+    * Define three grid rows that are 105px auto 15%
     * Make the width of the container 100vw and the height 100vh
 5.  **Place items in Grid:** Using either line numbers or area names, place the header, main and footer into the grid with the following dimensions.
 Make sure to give each grid item a **border**.
     * The header will occupy the all three columns of the first row